kengibson1111/go-stdlib/README.md

   of encrypting a set number of bits at a time, CFB encrypts one bit at a time.
 It uses an IV.
   The previously encrypted ciphertext block is XOR'ed with the current plaintext block in order to create the current ciphertext block.
 This works well with streams.
+* counter (CTR) - this looks a lot like CFB - one bit at a time, the XOR'ing.
+The CTR can use an IV as a nonce, but also uses an internal counter.
+And it does not appear that padding to the block size is required.

 Samples: